krishkavya/amfoss-tasks/Task-00/README.md

-Since I already had ubuntu 20.04 installed in my laptop,I had to skip this task.
+Since I already had ubuntu 20.04 ,I had to skip this task.I have been using ubuntu for a while now.
-NB:It was not installed by me.I bought my laptop six months before and ubuntu was installed then by the dealer.